didactic-cs/filius/Readme.md

 ## Bundled JRE
 Some Filius distributions are shipped with JRE to remove the external dependency on a pre-installed Java Runtime Environment.
 But since Filius is not built as a Java module, the JRE cannot be built as part of the build process with Maven.

-The Runtime is created in two steps:
+The runtime is created in two steps:
-0. Define required Java modules
+1. Define required Java modules
-0. Create the runtime
+2. Create the runtime

 ### Define Required Modules
 Use the jdeps tool that is shipped with OpenJDK: